alexlchen/HelloGithub/README.md

 # HelloGithub
-This is the first time to use github
+This is the first time to use github.
-I have for the project to my local laptop
+I have fork the project to my local laptop.